 Skip to Main Content

-Aeon Documentation for Yale Special Collections: Aeon Activity Records
+Aeon Documentation for Yale Special Collections: Activity Records

 This guide provides information for Yale special collections staff members who are using Aeon to register patrons and provide assistance to patrons with their Aeon accounts.

-In order to facilitate consistent tracking of special collections materials traveling between Yale special collections for use in instruction, and consistent usage data extracted from Aeon for instruction/outreach-based Activities, please use the following guidelines in completing any Aeon Activity record for an instruction or outreach event.
+In order to facilitate consistent tracking of special collections materials traveling between Yale Special Collections for use in instruction as well as consistent usage data for instruction/outreach-based Activities extracted from Aeon for reporting, please use the following guidelines in completing any Activity record for an instruction or outreach event.
 For other types of Aeon Activities (that is, Activity records whose Type field does not start with "Class-..."), consult your repository's local guidelines for instructions on how to fill out the Activity record in a standardized way that will be intelligible and useful to others in your repository.

 Reference Number: Use this field only for Yale courses listed in the Blue Book/Yale Course Search.
 Use the course number exactly as listed there, with spaces (examples: AFAM 160, CSPC 300, ER&M 409, ENGL 946, MUS 512).
 Leave this field blank in all other circumstances.

-Event Description: Include a brief, succinct description of the event, including the course name, or the name of the organization or program for which the instruction/outreach event is being offered.
+Description: Include a succinct description of the event, including the course name, or the name of the organization or program for which the instruction/outreach event is being offered.

 Begin Date: